An Empirical Study and Analysis of Text-to-Image Generation Using Large Language Model-Powered Textual Representation: Experiments

-To better investigate the visual quality of our proposed method, we further conduct an user study to identify the human preference of different models.
+To better investigate the image visual quality of OmniDiffusion, we further conduct an user study to identify the human preference of different models.
 Presented pairs of images generated by different models, $10$ individuals are asked to select more visually appealing images.
-To ensure reliability of human evaluation, annotators are not aware of the image was produced by which model.
+To ensure the reliability of human evaluation, annotators are not aware of the image was produced by which model.

-\mypara{Comparison Baselines.} Quantitatively, we compare our method with several existing multilingual text-to-image diffusion models, namely Alt-Diffusion~\cite{ye2023altdiffusion}, and Taiyi-Diffusion~\cite{taiyi}.
+\mypara{Comparison Baselines.} Quantitatively, we compare OmniDiffusion with several existing multilingual text-to-image diffusion models, namely Alt-Diffusion~\cite{ye2023altdiffusion}, and Taiyi-Diffusion~\cite{taiyi}.
 Moreover, for those baselines that do not support multilingual input conditions, \emph{i.e.,} SD-v1.5~\cite{stabilityai2023stable} and SD-XL~\cite{sdxl}, we compare their qualitative results based on machine-translated text conditions, \emph{e.g.,} translating Flickr-8K-cn texts into English.

 \mypara{Implementation Details.} We use the open-source Baichuan2-7B~\cite{baichuan} as the integrated LLM, and build our 4-layer encoder-decoder adapter based on the SD-XL.
 All of the other details remain unchanged.
 The features aligned in stage 1 are text features concatenated from OpenCLIP and BigCLIP, similar to that of SD-XL.
 In stage 2, the UNet parameters are loaded from that of SD-XL and trained on image-text data with a batchsize of $3072$, and classifier-free guidance is used by randomly dropping 10\% input conditions.
 The whole training process is performed on 128 NVIDIA A800 GPUs for approximately $2$ days.